BourgonLaurent/pyParker/.github/ISSUE_TEMPLATE/need-help-to-use-the-program.md

 ---
-name: Bug report
+name: Need help to use the program
-about: You find a bug!
-Oh no, I will go take some bug repellent for you!
+about: Do you need help to setup the program?
+I can help you!
-title: "[BUG] "
+title: "[HELP] "
-labels: bug
+labels: help wanted
 assignees: BourgonLaurent

 ---

-**Describe the bug**
+**Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
 [DESCRIPTION HERE]

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior (if you tried something):

 [EXAMPLE
 1. Go to '...'